 Jura Z8

-The Z80 has now been discontinued but all is not lost.
-You can now pick up an absolute bargain (as super-automatic espresso machines go) for an otherwise great machine.
+The Z8 has now been discontinued but it’s not all bad news: You can pick up an absolute bargain (as super-automatic espresso machines go) for an otherwise great machine.

-This is a slick, high performing machine that will suit a huge number of people’s requirements.
+This is a slick, high performing coffee maker that will suit a huge number of people’s requirements.

 It just lacks some of the finesse and options of the Z10.